10-Q 1 cdna-20230930.htm 10-Q cdna-20230930

 Basis of Presentation

 The accompanying unaudited condensed consolidated financial statements have been prepared in conformity with accounting principles generally accepted in the United States (“U.S. GAAP”), and follow the requirements of the SEC for interim reporting.
 As permitted under those rules, certain notes and other financial information that are normally required by U.S. GAAP can be condensed or omitted.
 These unaudited condensed consolidated financial statements have been prepared on the same basis as the Company’s annual consolidated financial statements and, in the opinion of management, reflect all adjustments, consisting only of normal recurring adjustments that are necessary for a fair statement of the Company’s financial information.
-The condensed consolidated balance sheet as of December 31, 2022 has been derived from audited consolidated financial statements as of that date but does not include all of the financial information required by U.S. GAAP for complete financial statements.
-Operating results for the three and nine months ended September 30, 2023 are not necessarily indicative of the results that may be expected for the year ending December 31, 2023.
+The condensed consolidated balance sheet as of December 31, 2023 has been derived from audited consolidated financial statements as of that date but does not include all of the financial information required by U.S. GAAP for complete financial statements.
+Operating results for the three and six months ended June 30, 2024 are not necessarily indicative of the results that may be expected for the year ending December 31, 2024.

 Use of Estimates

 The preparation of unaudited condensed consolidated financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities and the reported amounts of revenues and expenses in the unaudited condensed consolidated financial statements and accompanying notes.
-On an ongoing basis, management evaluates its estimates, including those related to transaction price
+On an ongoing basis, management evaluates its estimates, including those related to transaction price estimates used for testing services revenue; standalone fair value of patient and digital solutions revenue performance obligations; accrued expenses for clinical studies; inventory valuation; the fair value of assets and liabilities acquired in a

-estimates used for testing services revenue; standalone fair value of patient and digital solutions revenue performance obligations; accrued expenses for clinical studies; inventory valuation; the fair value of issued common stock warrants and embedded derivatives; the fair value of assets and liabilities acquired in a business combination or an assets acquisition (including identifiable intangible assets acquired); the fair value of contingent consideration recorded in connection with a business combination or an asset acquisition; the grant date fair value assumptions used to estimate stock-based compensation expense; income taxes; impairment of long-lived assets and indefinite-lived assets (including goodwill); and legal contingencies.
+business combination or an asset acquisition (including identifiable intangible assets acquired); the fair value of contingent consideration recorded in connection with a business combination or an asset acquisition; the grant date fair value assumptions used to estimate stock-based compensation expense; income taxes; impairment of long-lived assets and indefinite-lived assets (including goodwill); and legal contingencies.
 Actual results could differ from those estimates.

 Concentrations of Credit Risk and Other Risks and Uncertainties

-For the three months ended September 30, 2023 and 2022, approximately 36% and 53%, respectively, of total revenue was derived from Medicare.
-For the nine months ended September 30, 2023 and 2022, approximately 41% and 54%, respectively, of total revenue was derived from Medicare.
+For the three months ended June 30, 2024 and 2023, approximately 42% and 44%, respectively, of total revenue was derived from Medicare.
+For the six months ended June 30, 2024 and 2023, approximately 38% and 43%, respectively, of total revenue was derived from Medicare.

-As of September 30, 2023 and December 31, 2022, approximately 36% and 27%, respectively, of accounts receivable was due from Medicare.
-No other payer or customer represented more than 10% of accounts receivable at either September 30, 2023 or December 31, 2022.
+As of June 30, 2024 and December 31, 2023, approximately 32% and 36%, respectively, of accounts receivable was due from Medicare.
+No other payer or customer represented more than 10% of accounts receivable at either June 30, 2024 or December 31, 2023.

 Marketable Securities